hashicorp/terraform-provider-awscc/docs/data-sources/iotwireless_wireless_gateway.md

 - `name` (String) Name of Wireless Gateway.
 - `tags` (Attributes Set) A list of key-value pairs that contain metadata for the gateway. (see [below for nested schema](#nestedatt--tags))
 - `thing_arn` (String) Thing Arn.
 Passed into Update to associate a Thing with the Wireless Gateway.
-- `thing_name` (String) Thing Arn.
+- `thing_name` (String) Thing Name.
 If there is a Thing created, this can be returned with a Get call.

 <a id="nestedatt--lo_ra_wan"></a>
 ### Nested Schema for `lo_ra_wan`